 Having written blogs, editorials and articles we are now looking to survey doctors throughout the UK on the matter.
 This will be used to make recommendations and allow the BMA to help mitigate this problem throughout the UK’s medical workforce.

 The survey asks about your understanding of moral distress and moral injury, whether you have come across these terms before or have experienced them.

 The impact of COVID-19 and potential solutions shall also be considered.
 While responses from retired doctors are welcome, this survey is not directed at medical students.
-The survey is now open and will close on 11 Sunday April.
+The survey is now closed.

 Dominic Norcliffe-Brown is a senior BMA policy adviser.